manuel-uberti/filmsinwords/_posts/2018-09-10-rachelgettingmarried.md

 Like in any other Jonathan Demme’s film, music is itself a character in the story.
 Various cultures meet in a clash of races and genders, culminating in a showcase of music and dance that encompasses different styles.
-This is not a tentative approach at portraying folklore and heritage with a humanist touch, since there is a documentarian side of Demme that deals with it.
+Nevertheless, this is not a tentative approach at portraying folklore and heritage with a humanist touch, since there is a documentarian side of Demme that deals with it.

 In *Rachel Getting Married* he lets the musicians speak for themselves, leaving them in front of the camera apparently in full control of their playing.
 Their